bhagwat-rahul/cool-stuff/notes/ZeroToAsic.md

 addressing systems then try to support arbitrary memory accesses by having offsets. usually the least you can ask for is a byte, so arbitrary byte accessing works but for word, halfword or double word, your access needs to be aligned so you dont ask for things in 2 different words. since that can introduce latency while loading stuff since cpu needs to read and reconcile data from 2 diff words before sending back to you.

+## zeroasic analog
+in xschem don't label your things with verilog reserved keywords like input, output, etc to avoid conflicts.